niloc132/webbit-gwt/README.md

     		server.setClient(impl);

 Once the `onOpen()` method gets called on the client object, the connection is established, and the client may invoke any server method until `onClose()` is called.
-To restart the connection (or start another sim simultaneous connect), call `start()` again and then talk to the newly returned server object.
+To restart the connection (or start another simultaneous connection), call `start()` again on the same instance and then talk to the newly returned server object.

 The `AbstractClientImpl` class can serve as a handy base class, providing default implementations of the `onOpen()` and `onClose()` methods that fire events.